 Hank Adam Locklin

-Hank Adam is a Senior Advisor at GSIS.
+Hank Adam is a Director at GSIS.
 He has performed on the stage of the Grand Ole Opry and the Ryman Auditorium and at Music City Roots, and produced albums for his late father, country music legend and Grand Ole Opry star Hank Locklin featuring Hall of Famers like Dolly Parton, Vince Gill, the Jordanaires and Oak Ridge Boys.
 But playing a part in bettering the lives of those who need a legal helping hand is what inspired him to become an attorney.

 Hank Adam Locklin is an entertainment attorney who focuses his work on the creative and transactional ends of the music and entertainment industries.
 With two decades of experience, he is a sought-after entertainment professional.
 He has a broad base of executive experience related to trade association management and administration, recording agreements, music production, artist/songwriter management, music publishing and administration, sound recording licensing, touring, artist management and new business development.